Schools & Colleges

-A-Z | Portals | Blackboard | eCollege | Web Mail
+A-Z | Portals | Course Login | Web Mail

 Graduate applications are reviewed by a committee of faculty in the degree program in which the student wishes to enroll.
 Only those students who have completed the bachelor's degree or equivalent at a university in their own country or a bachelor's or master's degree in the United States are considered for admission to the Graduate School.
 Competitive scores on the Graduate Record Examination (GRE) are required by most programs.

-The minimum acceptable TOEFL score for admission is 550 on the paper-based testing, 213 on the computer based testing, or 80 on the internet based testing.
-A score of 570 (paper) / 230 (computer) / 89 (internet) or higher is preferred.
+The minimum acceptable TOEFL score for admission is 75 or above (minimum subscores of 15 in Reading, 14 in Listening, 19 in Speaking and 20 in Writing).
 The test is administered multiple times a year in more than 100 centers around the world.
 The bulletin of information for candidates can be obtained in a number of cities outside the United States.
 It often is available at one of the following locations: American embassies and consulates, office of the United States Information Service (USIS), and United States educational commissions and foundations abroad.
 You can also get the bulletin and other information about the TOEFL on the web.

 Intensive English courses are available in several locations in Colorado and the Denver-Boulder area.
 Contact the Graduate School office for a list of current offerings.
 Enrollment in English courses does not assure admission to degree programs at the Anschutz Medical Campus.
-Successful completion of an advanced intensive English program in the United States may satisfy the English requirement when TOEFL scores are not available.
+Successful completion of an advanced intensive English program in the United States may satisfy the English requirement when TOEFL or IELTS scores are not available.

 The graduate application fee is seventy dollars U.S. ($70.00).
 Applications that are received without the application fee are not considered until the fee has been paid.
 The fee may be paid by credit card through the on-line application, International Money Order, or by a certified check.
 This fee is not refundable nor credited to future expenses.
 It is a charge for processing the application.

-The Graduate SchoolFran Osterberg (Assistant Dean)Graduate.School@ucdenver.eduUniversity of Colorado DenverAnschutz Medical Campus12631 E. 17th Avenue, C296Aurora, CO 80045TEL: 303-724-2918FAX: 303-724-2916
+The Graduate SchoolTeresa Bauer-Sogi, (Admissions and Student Progress Coordinator)Graduate.School@ucdenver.eduUniversity of Colorado DenverAnschutz Medical Campus12631 E. 17th Avenue, C296Aurora, CO 80045TEL: 303-724-2918FAX: 303-724-2916

 For information about policies and procedures related to visas and employment, contact:

-International Scholars and Students OfficeChristina Hertel (International Student Advisor)Christina.Hertel@ucdenver.eduUniversity of Colorado DenverDowntown Denver CampusCampus Box 185, PO Box 1733641380 Lawrence St, Suite 932Denver, CO 80217-3364, USATEL: 303-315-2244FAX: 303-315-2246
+International Student and Scholar ServicesJulie Wilbers (Senior International Services Specialist)firstname.lastname@example.orgUniversity of Colorado DenverDowntown Denver CampusCampus Box A005/1851380 Lawrence St, Suite 932Denver, CO 80217-3364, USATEL: 303-315-2244FAX: 303-315-2246

-© 2013 The Regents of the University of Colorado, a body corporate.
+© The Regents of the University of Colorado, a body corporate.
 All rights reserved.

+Accredited by the Higher Learning Commission.
 All trademarks are registered property of the University.
 Used by permission only.